 Repairs for which you are responsible

 You are responsible for some repairs within your home and for those where you have caused damage.
-You must also allow us to carry out repairs and servicing in your home.
-This is set out in your tenancy agreement.
+You must also allow us to carry out repairs and servicing in your home as set out in your tenancy agreement.

-The DIY Guide on the Housing Repairs website provides useful information and guidance on how to complete minor repairs in your home.
+The DIY Guide provides useful information and guidance on how to complete minor repairs in your home.

 You must repair the following:

 - replacing lost keys to your home and gaining access to your home if you lose your keys

 - any lock changes and repairs to the door after a forced entry (should we need to gain entry to your home by force, you will be recharged for repairs to the door and any other associated works)

 - re-glazing any windows in your home resulting from accidental damage, misuse or negligence by you or any of your household, guests or pets

 - We can carry out window glazing for you, but you will be recharged unless you can provide a crime reference number from the police (please note we check all reference numbers given to us with the police)